bja43/anc-prob/README.md

 ## Knowledge

 Knowledge is used to require or forbid various types of relationships between user defined groups of variables.
 Knowledge can be added to the analysis by JSON file.
-The JSON file should be constructed with to manidtory arrays:
+The JSON file should be constructed with to mandatory arrays:
    * **"sets"** is an array containing users defined group names for users defined groups of variables:
+      * groups should not be named *"sets"* or *"rels"*;
       * groups can contain overlapping variables;
       * groups can be singletons.
    * **"rels"** is an array containing (required/forbidden) relationships between pairs of the user defined groups, e.g. for groups *A* and *B* (*A = B* is allowed):